azcpavel/ArduinoJson/doc/encoding.md

 ## Step 1: Reserve memory space

-Arduino JSON uses a preallocated memory pool to store the object tree; this is done by the `StaticJsonBuffer`.
+ArduinoJson uses a preallocated memory pool to store the object tree; this is done by the `StaticJsonBuffer`.

 In the case of a `StaticJsonBuffer`, the memory is reserved on the stack.
 The template parameter (`200` in the example) is the number of bytes to reserved.